-Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify.
+Need-based self-help aid: Loans & jobs from institutional/state/federal/other sources where student must demonstrate fin need to qualify.
 Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
 When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.